AutomationMusician/super-bowl-quiz/Readme.md

 * docker-compose

 ## Config files

-* `.env`
+### .env
 * Create a copy of `.env_example` and name it `.env`.
 * Change any of the variables under "Changeable Variables".
 Make sure that you pick a secure password for `PGPASSWORD`.

-* `configs/questions.json`
+### configs/questions.json
 * Create a file called `configs/questions.json`.
 This should be a json representation of an array of "question" objects.
 * question objects should have the following attributes:
     * `question`: The question to ask the user.
     * `left`: The left answer
     * `right`: The right answer
     * `answer`: Which answer is correct ("left", "right", or "unknown")
     * `_id`: A string that is unique to the question
 * Follow this example:
     ```json
     [
         {
             "question": "Who will win?",
             "left": "Chiefs",
             "right": "49ers",
             "answer": "left",
             "_id": "q84XY70Fk55BZxrr"
         },
         {
             "question": "Who will win?",
             "left": "Chiefs",
             "right": "49ers",
             "answer": "right",
             "_id": "XLgSuRbUMo9xuWrD"
         }
     ]
     ```
+### configs/state.json
+* The `configs/state.json` file is a json object that specifies the state of the application.
+Create the `configs/state.json` file based on this example:
+    ```json
+    {
+        "open": true
+    }
+    ```
+* The `configs/state.json` object has the following attributes:
+    * `open`: a boolean value determining whether the quiz is open (`true`) or closed (`false`).
+When the quzi is open, users will be able to take and submit quizzes.
+When the quiz is closed, users will not be redirected away from the quiz page and any quizzes that are submitted are not accpeted.

 ## Services